 - Pasquia Regional Park located on Highway 23, six miles south of Carrot River and nine miles north of Arborfield.
 If choosing to camp be sure to book early as camp sites get hard to find later in the summer and when you book, mention that you are participating in the Tri-Unity Challenge!

-- Packages and bibs must be picked up at Pasquia Park the day before the race between 4:00pm and 8:00pm at the restaurant patio.
-You can have a friend pick your package.
+- Packages and bibs must be picked up at Pasquia Park the day before the race between 5:00pm and 7:00pm at the restaurant patio.
+You can have a friend pick up your package.

 - Enjoy a good meal to fuel your body!
-Try The Spot restaurant located in the park.
+Try Gieni's at the Park restaurant located in the park.

 - Get a good night's sleep!